nicanor/interesting-names/README.md

 ### Why whould I need this?

 I made this for learning Go Language.

-However, this can be very helpful if you are in the need of Colorful-Awesome-Animals.
+However, this can be very helpful if you are in the need of **Colorful-Awesome-Animals**.

-Or click [here](https://colorful-awesome-animals.herokuapp.com/names), if you need just a few of them:
+You can click [here](https://colorful-awesome-animals.herokuapp.com/names), if you need just a few of them.